sithmel/async-deco/README.md

 Cache
 -----
 It is a more sophisticated version of the memoize decorator.
 It can be used for caching in a db/file etc using memoize-cache (https://github.com/sithmel/memoize-cache).
+Please use version > 5.0.0.
+Or memoize-cache-redis > 1.0.0 or memoize-cache-manager > 1.0.0.
 ```js
 var cacheDecorator = require('async-deco/callback/cache');